Brandeis International Business School

 Finally, firmly rooted in Brandeis tradition and responding to the demand for greater responsibility in the business world, the school’s curriculum reflects the importance of community, accountability, and respect for the environment.

-The Lemberg MA in International Economics and Finance is a two-year professional degree designed to develop analytical expertise in international finance, economics, and business for students planning careers in finance or economic policy.
+The Master of Arts in International Economics and Finance is a two-year professional degree designed to develop analytical expertise in international finance, economics, and business for students planning careers in finance or economic policy.

 The MBA at Brandeis IBS is a two-year professional degree and offers in-depth preparation in all business and management functions.
 Graduates from Brandeis holding the MA in International Economics and Finance degree may earn the Brandeis IBS MBA with additional course work at Brandeis, a minimum of 16 credits and a capstone project.
 Graduates with 2 or more years of relevant work experience may apply for this option.